inductiva/inductiva/docs/api_reference/computational_resources/compute_monitoring.md

 is no default value.
 If not specified, the machine group will never terminate while having active tasks assigned.

-Please note that at the moment, the janitor doesn't preserve the data of running simulations.
+Please note that at the moment, the background service doesn't preserve the data of running simulations.
 So please be mindful of the time your simulations may take to run when specifying `auto_terminate_ts` or `auto_terminate_minutes`.

 The above mentioned attributes can be defined when initializing the machine group (this is valid for all machine group types). `max_idle_time` can be a